sciZer0/7/v/README.md

 Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to consequently become Contributor — optionally, using their Web3-native,decentralized identity (SBTs) to prove their qualificational/social graph in a privacy-preserving manner, and also using **Hyde Park**.

-*Decentralized identity (DI) is likely to play an increasingly important role in Web3's evolution.*
+*Decentralized Identity (DI) combined with Zero-Knowledge (ZK) technologies might  play an increasingly important role in Web3's evolution.*

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Voting).